Topological sheaves and spaces of distributions in the global case: Ordered operad and operad with poles

 \section{Ordered operad and operad with poles}

-We use notations and terminology of \cite{BDchirali}, Chapter 1.
-In the next Section we will prove some commutation relations for the morphisms $m_r$ and $m_\ell$ introduced above.
+We use notation and terminology of \cite{BDchirali}, Chapter 1.
+In the present Section we will prove some commutation relations for the morphisms $m_r$ and $m_\ell$ introduced above.
 We will use the formalism of operads to make the exposition more concise.
-We will use the notation on finite sets introduced in Section \ref{ssez:art2notazionifiniteset}.
+We will use the notation on finite sets introduced in Section \ref{ssez:artquestonotazionifiniteset}.

-We define a category of modules indexed by finite sets.
+Define the following category of modules indexed by finite sets.